ibm-cloud-docs/containers/cs_storage_block.md

 <br />

-## Setting up encryption for {{site.data.keyword.blockstorageshort}} (experimental)
+## Setting up encryption for {{site.data.keyword.blockstorageshort}} (beta)
 {: #block_encryption_setup}

 You can set up encryption for {{site.data.keyword.blockstorageshort}} by using {{site.data.keyword.keymanagementservicelong_notm}}.
 {: shortdesc}

-Encryption for {{site.data.keyword.blockstorageshort}} is an experimental feature.
+Encryption for {{site.data.keyword.blockstorageshort}} is a beta feature.
 This feature might be unavailable or change without prior notification.
-You should not use this feature for production workloads.
+Do not use this feature for production workloads.
-{: important}
+{: beta}

 The following example explains how to create a service ID with the required access roles for {{site.data.keyword.keymanagementserviceshort}} and your cluster.
 The credentials of this service ID are used to enable encryption for your {{site.data.keyword.blockstorageshort}} volumes.